 Customers can set notifications so if your ad matches what they’re searching for, you’ll both be in luck.
 Like many of the other sites it favors local transactions, but you can still sell to further regions.

-Top Tip: Always do your due diligence on any advertising sites.
-UX shifts depending on management and customers.
+Always do your due diligence on any advertising sites.
+User experience shifts depending on management and customers.
 Read reviews (like you find at Trustpilot), and talk to businesses unrelated to yours who use the site to get their opinions too.

 The businesses that do very well on Locanto are those that enjoy a big local following.
 Businesses that advertise classes, ticketed events, entertainment, talks, and any local events are heavily promoted.